SimonMaracine/cppblowfish/README.md

 target_link_libraries(<your_target> PRIVATE cppblowfish)
 ```

-The CMake script builds the library as static.
+The CMake script builds the library by default as static.

 To build with tests, include this before `add_subdirectory(...)`: